khanheric2003/picoctf_participation/readme.txt

-Use Webshell of picoctf to do the challenges
+First time trying CTF.
+This is the beginner one only lol.
+Use Webshell of picoctf to do the challenges (accessable to more function)